MartinDupont/income_vs_iq/README.md

 reporting very low incomes

 ## Conclusions
-The model is stable but due to the dataset it is very sensitive to the minimum income parameter, and the results cannot be trusted except to say that there is __some__ increase in income with IQ.
+The algorithm is stable and can indeed fit the distribution.
+And, for any reasonable training parameters, it shows an increase in earnings with IQ.
+However, due to the dataset it is very sensitive to the minimum income parameter, and the results cannot be trusted except to say that there is __some__ increase in income with IQ.